 - Smush Pro – Image files may contain EXIF data that could identify a user.
 By default, with Smush Pro enabled, EXIF data is not saved locally, but a setting in the plugin does allow for it to be enabled.

-1.2 Plugins That Send WPMU DEV InfoLink to chapter 2
+1.2 Plugins That Send WPMU DEV InfoCopy chapter anchor to clipboard

 WPMU DEV Dashboard and API: The Dashboard plugin is used to connect your WPMU DEV account with your WordPress installation and sends to WPMU DEV the following information: